← Back to 史記

 使 西

 In the sixth year of Duke Min's reign, Confucius went to Chen.
 King Fuchai of Wu attacked Chen, took three cities, and left.
-In the thirteenth year, Wu again came to attack Chen.
-Chen reported urgently to Chu.
-King Zhao of Chu came to save them and stationed at Cheng Fu.
-The Wu troops left.
-In this year, King Zhao of Chu died at Cheng Fu.
+In the thirteenth year, Wu again attacked Chen.
+Chen urgently appealed to Chu, and King Zhao of Chu came to its rescue, stationing his army at Chengfu.
+The Wu troops withdrew.
+That year, King Zhao of Chu died at Chengfu.
 At that time, Confucius was in Chen.
 In the fifteenth year, Song destroyed Cao.
 In the sixteenth year, King Fuchai of Wu attacked Qi, defeated them at Ai Ling, and had people summon the lord of Chen.
 The lord of Chen feared and went to Wu.
 Chu attacked Chen.
 In the twenty-first year, Tian Chang of Qi assassinated their lord Duke Jian.
-In the twenty-third year, Chu's Bai Gong Sheng killed the prime minister Zixi and Zigi, and attacked King Hui.
-Duke Ye attacked and defeated Bai Gong.
-Bai Gong committed suicide.
+In the twenty-third year, Bai Gong Sheng of Chu killed the prime ministers Zixi and Ziqi, then attacked King Hui.
+Duke Ye attacked and defeated Bai Gong, who then killed himself.

 26